 For those of you who are local, you should check out all the great programs being offered by Tyler Public Library this summer, including their 1KB4K (1000 Books before Kindergarten) program and prizes.
 Others can follow this link to find a library near you and learn what programs are available in your area.

-Olga’s Kitchen – Free Kid’s Meal (including Desert)
+Olga’s Kitchen – Free Kid’s Meal (including Dessert)

 My husband waited tables at Olga’s Kitchen during high school and took me there for one of our first dates, as well.
 Sadly, that San Antonio restaurant is now closed, but Olga’s Kitchen lives on in Michigan and Illinois.
 Not only that, but those restaurants are doing what they can to promote literacy.
-Kids 12 and under can earn a free kids meal (plus dessert!) from Olga’s by completing 3 1/2 hours of reading.
-Just complete this reading time tracker and turn it in at your nearest Olga’s Kitchen to redeem your reward.
+Kids 12 and under can earn a free kids meal (plus dessert!) from Olga’s by doing just 3 1/2 hours of reading.
+Complete this reading time tracker and turn it in at your nearest Olga’s Kitchen to redeem your reward.